operatortwo/SQ1/README.md

 I started this project to try some ideas about midi processing and to get some practice in WPF programming.

 This early version is currently more useful for developers than musicans.
-It is not fully functional yet and most time it is not the lack of ideas, but the lack of time for programming that delays progress.
 There is still a lot to do, but I think the basic structure is there and I see some potential for further development into a useful and interesting tool.

 <details><summary>Screenshot (click to enlage)</summary>